Earthstar/double-d/milestone2/milestone2.md

 4. What additional features do you wish to implement?
 How far along on those features are you?

-    __We want to implement preset themes for paths that contain a selection of curated tags. __
+    __We want to implement preset themes for paths that contain a selection of curated tags.
+We are curating the tags.
+We would like to implement a tutorial, which we haven't started yet.__

 5. What technologies are you using for the back-end?
 Include any frameworks if relevant.

     __We are using a Django server.__

 6. What technologies are you using for the front-end?
 Include Javascript frameworks such as jQuery, templating frameworks such as Handlebars.js, and other client-side frameworks such as Ember.js or Backbone.js.

     __We are using jQuery, jQuery.ui, the Django templating language, and several Javascript libraries such as jquery.form.js.__
 7. What is the main browser you are targeting?
 Must be one of our supported browsers.

     __We are targeting Chrome.__
 8. What implementation unknown / risks are you still facing?
 Consider this an exercise of imagination, not a test of confidence.

-    __We have the risk of Heroku downtime during judging, the UI could break, we could run out of Google API calls.__
+    __Because of the nature of our app, it is possible that the user picks tags that have no locations in the surrounding area.
+Currently, we don't have any measure of the "pleasantness" of our walking path, which could limit usability.
+We have the risk of Heroku downtime during judging, the UI could break, we could run out of Google API calls.__

+9. If you are currently in the Rookie Division and would like to switch to the main competition, please let us know.

+	__We would like to switch to the main division.__